Hello, fellow artists!

-ARE YOU GOING TO SELL YOUR DRAWINGS, PAINTINGS OR CRAFT USING VIDEO?
+ARE YOU GOING USE VIDEO TO SELL YOUR DRAWINGS, PAINTINGS, OR CRAFTS?

-If you’re going to use video, you need to plan this before you create your item to sell.
-You’ll need to set up your video camera and lighting before you start your drawing, painting or craft session.
+You’ll need to set up your video camera and lighting before you start your drawing, painting, or craft session.

 You can use your smartphone on a tripod or overhead mount.
-There are lots of videos on YouTube that describe the options.
-You will need good lighting.
+There are lots of videos on YouTube that describe how this can be done.
+You’ll need good lighting.
 A ring light is very reasonably priced on Amazon.
 You might invest in 2 ring lights so you get even lighting on both sides of your easel or table.

-Like I said, videos are not mandatory when it comes to selling your drawings, paintings or crafts, but they are another way to reach more of your target market.
+Like I said, videos are not mandatory when it comes to selling your drawings, paintings, or crafts, but they are another way to reach more of your target audience.

 You need a place to send prospective customers to.
 Ideally, it will be a web page that you have control over.
 If you have a website that you are happy with, you can skip ahead to the next section.

-I have a website called SkillfulArtists.com.
-On that website, I have many pages but one is designated to all my best paintings and drawings.
-This is where I send people who might consider buying my artwork.
-However, I also leave pictures of my paintings that sold on that page.
+On that page, I also leave pictures of my paintings that have sold.
 It’s good to let people know what you are capable of creating.
-Maybe they want to commission you to do something like something that has already sold.
+Maybe they want to commission you to do something similar to artwork that has already sold.

 When I started with IONUS, I wrote my websites with HTML.
 Later, I switched to WordPress.
 It took me a while to understand how to use WordPress but once I got the hang if it, I liked it.
 There are many videos and books written about how to use WordPress, so take advantage of those, if you are not familiar with it.